 Before ambient air quality measurements are used in designating areas for State standards, they are rounded to the precision of the applicable State standard.
-In addition, the Expected Peak Day Concentration or EPDC is also rounded to the precision of the State standard before it is used to identify and exclude measurements affected by extreme concentration events.
+In addition, the Expected Peak Day Concentration or EPDC is also rounded to the precision of the State standard before it is used to identify and exclude measurements affected by highly irregular or infrequent events.
 As described below, the same rounding convention is generally used in all cases.